Astronomy Staged Return to Campus Information

 While the most direct route for addressing a concern is to contact one of the people listed above, this may not always be feasible.
 The Office of Research has setup a general tool for reporting concerns that you may elect to use at http://go.osu.edu/report-a-concern.

-We expect that the 50% occupancy density restrictions will remain in place during most of Autumn Semester.
+The 50% occupancy density restrictions will remain in place during the whole of the Autumn Semester and will likely continue well into Spring Semester.
 A great deal depends on the continued evolution of the COVID-19 pandemic in Ohio.
-We will update this website and send out an update general email as circumstances change.
+Right now cases are on the rise in Ohio and elsewhere, so the state of emergency remains in place.

 We thank everyone for their patience during these difficult times, and trust that everyone will work for the common goal of having a safe and return to campus during Autumn Semester.